-Growing levels of PV penetration on the low voltage electricity network are increasingly causing issues to the distribution networks such as reverse power flow and voltage rise.
-Battery energy storage systems (BESS) may provide a solution for many of these issues, as well as for peak load growth associated with the increasing electrification of heat and transport.
+Growing levels of photovoltaic (PV) penetration on the low voltage (LV) electricity network are increasingly causing thermal and voltage issues, limiting the number of PVs that can be connected without reinforcing the electricity network.
+Battery energy storage systems (BESS) may not only provide a solution for such issues but also for issues associated with the expected increase in evening peak demand caused by the electrification of heat and transport.

 Associated press release: